 Chief Executive Officer, Rush University Medical Center

-Since being appointed chief medical officer at Rush University Medical Center in January of 2015, Lateef has helped design, implement and oversee Medical Center initiatives related to clinical quality, patient safety and performance improvement.
-Under his leadership, which broadened to become CMO for the Rush System in June of 2018, Rush system hospitals have performed exceptionally well in rankings by the Centers for Medicare and Medicaid Services (CMS), U.S. News & World Report, the Leapfrog Group and Vizient, which in 2018 ranked Rush second among 99 participating academic health systems across that nation in quality and accountability.
+As the Medical Center's chief medical officer, Lateef helped design, implement and oversee Medical Center initiatives related to clinical quality, patient safety and performance improvement.
+Under his leadership, Rush system hospitals performed exceptionally well in rankings by the Centers for Medicare and Medicaid Services (CMS), U.S. News & World Report, the Leapfrog Group and Vizient, which in 2018 ranked Rush University Medical Center second among 99 participating academic health systems across that nation in quality and accountability.

-Lateef is a recognized leader in the measurement of health care quality, and currently is working with physicians and analysts at Rush and from academic medical centers across the nation to evaluate the driving factors and methodology for quality rankings by CMS, U.S. News and others.
-Lateef and his colleagues are evaluating and recommending changes to the rating systems to confirm that they are accurate and a fair reflection of quality.
+Lateef is a recognized leader in the measurement of health care quality, and has worked with physicians and analysts at Rush and from academic medical centers across the nation to evaluate the driving factors and methodology for quality rankings by CMS, U.S. News and others.
+Lateef and his colleagues have evaluated and recommended changes to the rating systems to confirm that they are accurate and a fair reflection of quality.
 His work to ensure that key national measures are transparent, measure what they are intended to measure and have no unintended consequences has profoundly impacted how health care quality is viewed and reported at Rush and across the country.